 There are multiple places where you can see and control this information.

 In this article

 Task time log

-Click on a task title anywhere in Everhour and open 'Time Log'.
-The accuracy stats shows how much time was logged via timer, manually and for the past date.
+Click on a task title anywhere in Everhour.
+Task Column shows on hover how much time was logged via timer, manually and for the past date.